Harlem's heartthrobs: Black Ivory

 Legendary all-male R&B singing group Black Ivory wowed fans with their smooth moves, velvet voices and shining charm in the 1970s.
 Today, the Harlem-based group, composed of longtime friends Russell Patterson, Stewart Bascombe and Leroy Burgess, is still satisfying fans while gaining a new audience.

-Long before Justin Bieber, One Direction and Mindless Behavior, young girls across the country had posters of Black Ivory in their rooms and would scream at their concerts.
+Young girls across the country had posters of Black Ivory in their rooms and would scream at their concerts.
 The group started in Harlem in the late 1960s with three young local men, and after some personnel and name changes, grew to include five teens.

 Bascombe said they got their big break when they auditioned for manager and producer Patrick Adams at a time when the band members were 15 or 16 years old.

 "We sang over the phone for him," he said.
 "And he liked what he heard.
 We would rehearse after school and also met on Saturdays."
 Still, Bascome recalled, "Patrick felt five people was too much to work with."

 After two of the youths departed, Burgess, Bascombe and Patterson were left, and Adams named them Black Ivory; the group got its name after going through the dictionary.
 As the act became more polished, the city and then the country began swooning for them.

 "We did shows for social programs, block parties and one show at the International Club," Patterson recalls.
 "The second show we did was a talent show at Roosevelt High School in the Bronx.
 The girls went absolutely wild."

 Black Ivory was soon recording a demo and then signed with Today Records.
 The group released its debut album, "Don't Turn Around," in 1972.
 The album features their signature song, with the same name as the album, which they still sing for audiences today.